WhiteTigerPX/obsidian-dataview-progress-in-tasks/README.md

 Please specify the folder to track by modifying the path in the script.

+## Installation
+1. Copy the script into your Obsidian vault.
+2. Replace `"relative/path/to/your/folder"` with the path to your target folder.
+3. Add the script to a Dataview block in your Obsidian note.

 To show notes with fully completed tasks, use the updated condition below to ensure all tasks are considered, including fully completed ones:

 Replace this line: